alie-nel/bootleg-social-media/README.md

 # Bootleg Twitter

-This repo is my continuation of the botleg twitter frontend, started at the CISSA first year hackathon.
+This repo is my continuation of a bootleg social media website frontend.

 ## To run